-Enables or disables onboard channel SATA port.
-Configuration options: [Disabled] [Enabled]
+Allows you to enable or disable serial ATA.
+Configuration options: [Enabled] [Disabled]

-OnChip SATA Type [AHCI]
+SATA Port1 - Port4 [AHCI]

-Allows you to set the SATA configuration.

-[IDE] Set to [IDE] when you want to use the Serial ATA hard disk drives as hard disk drives.

-Parallel ATA physical storage devices.

-[RAID] Set to [RAID] when you want to create a RAID configuration from the SATA optimize the order of commands.

-[AHCI] Set to [AHCI] when you want the SATA hard disk drives to use the AHCI

-(Advanced Host Controller Interface).
-The AHCI allows the onboard storage driver to enable advanced Serial ATA features that increases storage performance on random workloads by allowing the drive to internally
+- [IDE] Set to [IDE] when you want to use the Serial ATA hard disk drives as Parallel ATA physical storage devices. - [AHCI] Set to [AHCI] when you want the SATA hard disk drives to use the AHCI (Advanced Host Controller Interface).
+The AHCI allows the onboard storage driver to enable advanced Serial ATA features that increases storage performance on random workloads by allowing the drive to internally optimize the order of commands. - [RAID] Set to [RAID] when you want to create a RAID configuration from the SATA hard disk drives.

-SATA Port 5 - Port 6 [AHCI]
+SATA Port5 - Port6 [AHCI]